 Total elevation gain to the falls from Hanakapi'ai beach is 760 feet.
 This is a fairly strenuous hike.
 You can view the trail by opening Google Earth and viewing our Hanakapiai Trail map.
 Please note we only have included the return trek as a part of our Google Earth file, so the elevation and hike technically starts at the falls; but you can still see the whole route.
 As with many Kauai hikes, you may benefit from a guide who can educated you and your travel party about the history of the area, the plants, and animals of the trail.
 Where can you find such a guide?
 We highly recommend the team at Kauai Hiking Adventures.
 The trail can be rough in spots, but the 300-ft waterfall at the end is worth the trek.
 Take notice of the numerous mountain apple trees as well as the small bamboo forests you will pass through.
 The trail crisscrosses the stream several times, so be mindful of water flow.
 Make sure to pack rain gear because showers pop up frequently and carry drinking water since it is not safe to drink stream water without sterilizing it.

-Once you reach the falls feel free to reward yourself with a dip in the pool, just watch out for any falling rocks.
+Once you reach the falls feel free to reward yourself with a dip in the pool and a swim behind the waterfall, just watch out for any falling rocks.
 Total hiking time is between 3-5 hours.